 An unusual material for tile, concrete is durable and beautiful too.
 This bathroom by Sophie Burke Design uses a concrete mosaic tile with a subtle grey pattern that fits the natural stone countertop.
-The added brass details on the mirrors and vanity hardware polish the look, giving it a touch of industrial feel.Continue to 7 of 15 below.
+The added brass details on the mirrors and vanity hardware polish the look, giving it a touch of an industrial feel.Continue to 7 of 15 below.

 07 of 15

-Small Bathroom With Vintage Black And White Tile
+Small Bathroom With Vintage Black and White Tile

 A green washstand brightens up this small bathroom featuring a vintage floor tile pattern.
 JAS Design Build chose a square tile mosaic that complements yet contrasts the traditional subway tile on the walls.
 A bit of marble on the washstand brings a touch of classic style, for a bathroom that is at once simple and luxurious.Continue to 8 of 15 below.

 Eclectic Bathroom With Large Hex Floor TileContinue to 9 of 15 below.